JuliaPluto/MarkdownLiteral.jl/README.md

 The macro `@markdown` lets you write [Markdown](https://www.markdownguide.org/getting-started/) inside Pluto notebooks. *Here is an example:*
 """)
 ```
+> The Markdown parsing is powered by [CommonMark.jl](https://github.com/MichaelHatherly/CommonMark.jl), a Julia implementation of the [CommonMark](https://commonmark.org/) specification.
+Compared to Julia's [built-in Markdown parsing](https://docs.julialang.org/en/v1/stdlib/Markdown/), this system is more *predicatable* and *powerful*.

 The macro `@markdown` lets you write [HTML](https://developer.mozilla.org/docs/Web/HTML) inside Pluto notebooks. *Here is an example:*